amitrl22/IIT_Mandi_CCE_Python_CLI_Banking_Project/README.md

 # Bank Management System

-Welcome to the Bank Management System, a Python-based command-line application designed to manage bank accounts efficiently.
-This system allows users to sign in, sign up, manage their accounts, perform transactions, and check their account details.
+Introducing the Bank Management System, a command-line tool built on Python that facilitates effective bank account management.
+Users can join up, sign in, manage their accounts, conduct transactions, and view their account information using this system.

 ## Features